dsdlt/mongodb-scalable-document-embeddings/README.md

 ![Create an API Key for the Kafka cluster](images/createkafkacluster2.png)

-The next step is to configure the topics that are going to be used in this solution: SpanishInputTopic, EnglishInputTopic and OutputTopic
+The next step is to configure the topics that are going to be used in this solution: SpanishInputTopic, EnglishInputTopic, and OutputTopic

 ![Create topics](images/createkafkacluster3.png)

 ## Configure the Stream Processing Connection Registry

-To configure a new connection, click on the configure button in the Stream Processing cluster, then Connection Registry and add a new connection.
+To configure a new connection, click the configure button in the Stream Processing cluster, then Connection Registry, and add a new connection.

-This connection will be created to connect the Atlas Stream Processing instance with the Kafka Cluster.
+This connection will be created to connect the Atlas Stream Processing Instance (SPI) with the Kafka Cluster.

-Once you have created your Kafka cluster, Confluent will provide you with the bootstrap server URL, username and password to use in the Connection Registry.
+Once you have created your Kafka cluster, Confluent will provide you with the bootstrap server URL, username, and password to use in the Connection Registry.

 ![Configure the Stream Processor Connection to Confluent](images/configurespconnection1.png)

-Next, create a connection from the Atlas Stream Processing instance to the MongoDB cluster.
+Next, create a connection from the SPI to the MongoDB cluster.

 ![Configure the Stream Processor Connection to Atlas](images/configurespconnection2.png)

 ## Configuring Atlas Stream Processing

-Firstly, we will connect to the Atlas Stream Processing instance
+Firstly, we will connect to the SPI

 ```bash
 mongosh "mongodb://atlas-stream-sdjfo1nvi1owinf-q123wf.virginia-usa.a.query.mongodb.net/" --tls --authenticationDatabase admin --username username
 ```

-After that, will create a stream processor with a pipeline to filter inserted and updated songs and send only the content of the lyric and the unique id to the corresponding topic in the Kafka cluster.
+After that, you will create a stream processor with a pipeline to filter inserted and updated songs and send only the content of the lyric and the unique id to the corresponding topic in the Kafka cluster.

 1. **Stop all previous connections**: